 To fill the Water Heater, turn the Water Pump switch ON and open a hot water faucet anywhere in the coach.
 When water begins to flow steadily from the faucet, the Water Heater is full.

 Propane Gas Operation

-• Press the Water Heater switch (located on the Systems Monitor Panel) to the ON position.
+- Open the LP gas tank valve by turning fully counter-clockwise. - Press the Water Heater switch (located on the Systems Monitor Panel) to the ON position.